Trump–Musk feud: Public reunion

 During Charlie Kirk's memorial service in Glendale, Arizona, Trump and Musk were observed engaging in conversation and handshakes with each other.
 Musk posted a picture of his interaction with Trump on X with the caption "For Charlie", implying that their tensions have been resolved.
 The White House shared social media posts of their reunion.

 A few days later, Musk's xAI reached an agreement with the General Services Administration to provide federal agencies with Grok at a bargain price for two years.

-In November, 2025, The New York Times reported that Musk backtracked from the project of a third-party, and that sources close to him noticed that Musk was unaware of the many difficulties in setting up a new party.
+In November 2025, The New York Times reported that Musk backtracked from the project of a third-party, and that sources close to him noticed that Musk was unaware of the many difficulties in setting up a new party.

 Effects

 On June 5, Musk lost an estimated billion.
 This is the second biggest loss in history, after Musk's previous 2021 loss.
 Shares in Tesla, Inc. fell fifteen percent, its worst day since the COVID-19 pandemic.
 Trading volumes for Tesla put options exceeded four million contracts, the highest on record.
 TSLA short sellers ended their day raking billion.
 Trump Media & Technology Group shares fell eight percent.

 The feud has risked million in political donations to Trump-affiliated organizations that Musk was set to give.
 The dispute also threatened a billion debt sale for Musk's xAI.

 Immediately after the early June spat, Musk recorded his lowest net favorability in YouGov records, Musk's net favorability among Republicans dropping by 20 points.
 Around nearly 40% of respondents to an early July poll by Quantus Insights indicated they would support Musk's third party.

-James Fishback, a Trump ally who floated the idea of a "DOGE dividend", launched in July the Full Support for Donald PAC, a super PAC "designed to blunt Elon Musk's political ambitions".
+James Fishback, a Trump supporter who floated the idea of a "DOGE dividend", launched in July the Full Support for Donald PAC, a super PAC "designed to blunt Elon Musk's political ambitions".
 Musk has threatened to bankroll any anti-Trump Congressional candidate, be they Republican, Democrat or third-party.
 A DOGE employee has tried to contact Fishback through a Veterans Affairs' account; the White House said that person no longer works there.

 According to Wall Street Journal sources, DOGE staffers who stayed within the administration were tested for loyalty.

 The "Elon Musk Smart Manufacturing Zone" on the Gaza-Israel border, where US EV companies would build cars for export to Europe, was planned prior to their relationship souring, now leaving Musk's involvement in doubt.

+FOX News reported in August 2025 that Musk had halted plans to create his America Party.

+The Wall Street Journal reported in August 2026 that Trump privately says his relationship with Musk was permanently changed by the feud.